-- 1. To develop a metrology infrastructure to support flow metering requirements for hydrogen and hydrogen enriched natural gas in the gas grid in accordance with the EU Measuring Instruments Directive with errors as low as $\pm 1$ % as well as the metering of carbon dioxide in carbon capture and storage processes in Emissions Trading System with accuracy of $\pm 1.5 2.5$ %. - 2.
-To develop validated methods for gas analysis and primary reference materials (with gravimetric uncertainties of 20 % relative) to support the gas industry in performing gas quality measurements for pure hydrogen gas (ISO 14687 Grade A), biomethane (EN 16723-1) and hydrogen enriched natural gas (EN 16726) for domestic use (e.g. boilers and cookers), and purity analysis of carbon dioxide for carbon capture and storage processes to meet the recommendations of ISO/TR 27921. - 3.
-To develop metrological methods to support measurement of physical properties for hydrogen enriched natural gas, suitable for hydrogen injection up to 25 %.
-This will require development and validation of analytical instruments and measurements of calorific values, density, relative density and Wobbe index as specified in ISO 6976, ISO 12213 and ISO 20765. - 4.
-To develop a metrology infrastructure to support leak detection requirements for decarbonising the gas grid.
-This includes traceable monitoring methods for accurately quantifying leaks of hydrogen or hydrogen enriched natural gas from pipelines at 25 % of the lower explosive limit (for health and safety reasons), and carbon dioxide leaks from pipelines or underground storage in CCS processes to meet the requirements of EU Emissions Trading System (accuracy of ± 1.5 2.5 %). - 5.
-To disseminate and facilitate the take up of the technology and measurement infrastructure developed in the project by the measurement supply chain (accredited laboratories, instrument manufacturers), standards developing organisations (ISO, CEN/CENELEC) and end users (hydrogen industry, vehicle manufacturers and suppliers).
+- 1. To develop a metrology infrastructure to support flow new metering requirements for hydrogen and hydrogen enriched natural gas in accordance with the EU Measuring Instruments Directive with errors as low as ± 1 % as well as the metering of carbon dioxide in carbon capture and storage processes in Emissions Trading System with accuracy of ± 1.5 2.5 %. - 2.
+To develop validated methods for gas analysis and primary reference materials (with gravimetric uncertainties of 20 % relative) to support the gas industry un performing gas quality measurements for pure hydrogen gas (ISO 14687), biomethane (EN 16723-1) and hydrogen enriched natural gas (EN 16726) for domestic use (e.g. boilers and turbines), and purity analysis of hydrogen and carbon dioxide for use in manufacturing (e.g. food, cement and steel). - 3.
+To develop metrological methods to support measurement of physical properties for hydrogen enriched natural gas and carbon dioxide.
+This will require development and validation of analytical instruments and measurements of calorific values, density, bubble point, dew point, relative density and Wobbe index as specified in ISO 6976, ISO 12213 and ISO 20765. - 4.
+To develop a metrology infrastructure to support new leak detection requirements for use of new energy gases.
+This includes traceable monitoring methods for accurately quantifying leaks of hydrogen enriched natural gas from pipelines at 25 % of the lower explosive limit (health and safety reasons), and carbon dioxide leaks from pipelines or underground storage in CCS processes to meet the requirements of EU Emission Trading System (accuracy of ± 1.5 2.5 %). - To disseminate and facilitate the take up of the technology and measurement infrastructure developed in the project by the measurement supply chain (accredited laboratories, instrument manufactures), standards developing organisations (ISO, CEN/CENELC) and end users (hydrogen industry, gas net operators and suppliers)